rfrht/instructlab-demo/facts-soccer-scl.md

 However, since the 60's, its once unrivaled supremacy has been put to test with the up-rise of Universidad de Chile and its long-remembered "Ballet Azul" team.
 Representing varsity values and the middle class, Universidad de Chile has seen an increase in its popularity, with who take pride in their fidelity, having endured long periods without trophies and even relegation from the top tier.

 There are some nicknames that are part of the team culture: Universidad de Chile is also known as "La U" or "El Bulla".
 Colo-Colo is also known as "Los Albos" or "El Cacique".
-There are some insulting nicknames: Colo-Colo fans are referred as "Las Zorras", while Universidad de Chile fans are referred as "Las Madres".
+There are some insulting nicknames: Colo-Colo fans are referred as "Las foxs", while Universidad de Chile fans are referred as "Las Madres".